Ukraine under Russian missile, drone attacks for second night, 12 killed

-Ukrainian foreign minister describes air attacks on third day of prisoner swap as biggest in weeks.
+Ukrainian foreign minister describes air attacks on third and final day of prisoner swap as biggest in weeks.

-Russia has targeted Ukraine for a second consecutive night with drones and missiles, killing at least 12 people as the two countries pursue a major prisoner swap.
+Russia has targeted Ukraine for a second consecutive night with drones and missiles, killing at least 12 people as the two countries concluded a major prisoner swap.

 Ukraine’s air force said on Sunday that Russian forces attacked Ukrainian regions with 298 drones and 69 missiles overnight, one of the largest aerial attacks of the war.